This page is about residential fit, especially when the building condition is already shaping the answer.

 This page is narrower.
 It focuses on villas and existing houses where the main question is whether the lift can fit the current building condition cleanly and practically.

-Is this page only for retrofit houses?
+Is this page only for already-built houses?

 No. It is useful for both new villas and existing houses, especially when the conversation needs to stay anchored to the actual residential layout rather than generic lift assumptions.